tmobile/magentaA11y/_checklist-web/header.md

 gherkin-mobile:
   - when:  |
-      swipe to enter the web browser window
+      swipe to focusable elements in the header
 ---

 ## General notes